7 Republican senators vote to convict Trump on incitement charge

 "Our Constitution and our country is more important than any one person.
 I voted to convict President Trump because he is guilty," Cassidy said.

-"After careful consideration of the respective counsels’ arguments, I have concluded that President Trump is guilty of the charge made by the House of Representatives," Romney said.
+"After careful consideration of the respective counsels’ arguments, I have concluded that President Trump is guilty of the charge made by the House of Representatives," said Romney, who also voted to convict Trump on a separate charge a year ago during the Ukraine impeachment.

 "I do not make this decision lightly, but I believe it is necessary," Burr said.
 "By what he did and by what he did not do, President Trump violated his oath of office to preserve, protect, and defend the Constitution of the United States."